mincong-h/mincong-h.github.io/README.md

 `series` | String | A meaningful name for the series.
 The value will be `slugify` for generating the URL.
 For example, giving value "Maven Plugins" will generate `maven-plugins` for the URL.
 `comments` | Boolean | Whether the comments section will be enabled.
 Default to true.
 `subtitle` | String | The subtitle of the blog post in one sentence.
+`wechat` | Boolean | Whether WeChat QR code should be shown.
+Default to false.

 ## Assets